agm1988/active_sql_bindings/README.md

 # active_sql_bindings
-Small ruby gem for using native SQL query with named bindings
+Small ruby gem for using native PostgreSQL query with named bindings

 ## Installation